 No 7, Lane 50, Xi-Ning South Road, Wanhua District, Taipei

 Tel: +886 2 2311 8822

-It felt like I was in an actual toilet having to sit on an actual toilet bowl with showers and with toilet like textile and lighting while you eat.
-I wonder what was going through their minds when they were brainstorming ideas for this, lol.
-I ordered curry to make my experience truly worthy of its purpose, to make your stomachs curl with the sight.
+It felt like I was in an actual toilet having to sit on an actual toilet bowl with showers complete with toilet tiles and lighting while you eat.
+I wonder what was going through their minds when they were brainstorming ideas for this.
+I ordered curry to make my experience truly worthy of its purpose.
 You would never look at curry and chocolate ice-cream the same way again.

 To end this post, I would like to say that I ended up really enjoying my time in Taipei and got to tick some of my wishes from my Bucket List.
 It was a truly unique experience and I have my company to thank for giving me this opportunity.
 I guess I’m pretty darn lucky to be fit enough to travel again after my operation in June, this I can only thank God.
 I hope I will blessed with more travels, happiness and more exciting blog posts ahead.

 To be honest, I wasn’t really excited for this trip in the beginning having just recovered from surgery but I’ve…